Colorado Springs Inadequate Security Attorneys

 Victims are entitled not only to recover expenses directly associated with their injuries, such as hospital fees, but also for rehabilitation, counseling, lost wages, and pain and suffering.
 Crime-related injuries can often be avoided when the proper preventative measures are put in place by property owners.

 We believe that no one should be left holding the bill for someone else's negligence.
-If you or a loved one has been injured due to the lack of adequate security, please contact one of our dedicated Colorado Springs personal injury attorneys at The Bussey Law Firm, P.C., today.
+If you or a loved one has been injured in Colorado Springs due to the lack of adequate security, please contact one of our dedicated Colorado Springs personal injury attorneys at The Bussey Law Firm, P.C., today.
 Call (719) 475-2555 to schedule a free consultation.